ortus-docs/cachebox-docs/cachebox_configuration/default_cache.md

 # Default Cache

-The *defaultCache* element is in itself a structure of configuration data for the default cache provider of type *coldbox.system.cache.providers.CacheBoxProvider*.
+The `defaultCache` element is in itself a structure of configuration data for the default cache provider of type `cachebox.system.cache.providers.CacheBoxProvider`.
 This is a reserved cache name and it is MANDATORY to declare and its name or type cannot be changed.

-However, if you are using CacheBox within a ColdBox application, the provider will switch itself to coldbox.system.cache.providers.CacheBoxColdBoxProvider by using the coldboxEnabled key.
+However, if you are using CacheBox within a ColdBox application, the provider will switch itself to `cachebox.system.cache.providers.CacheBoxColdBoxProvider` by using the `coldboxEnabled` key.
 So let's see the configuration keys for our default cache.

-Default Cache Properties:
+##Default Cache Properties:

 |Key|Type|Required|Default|Description|
 |--|--|--|--|--|